RobEMatthews/ModernWebDev/README.md

 ## The SportEventTracker allows for seamless recording of one's memorable moments.

+Hi Professor, the website functionality works about 99% as intended.
+However, when adding the getTopUsers function located in the userservice.js file, the data somehow stops loading asynchronously.
+Everything else in the user stories works, unless I add that function.
+The function seems to be POSTing continuously when I include it in the UseState React Hook.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).